Jesus Sacrifice Provides for More Than Salvation

 That single act pulled me from my depression, when I choose to let go of my expectations and trust God’s timing.

 For many people, myself included.
 We can be angry or dis-enthralled with God because He doesn’t give us what we want, in the timing we expect it to happen.
 We do this more than I think any of us would like to admit.
-But the key to freedom is to let go of the things He asks us to.
-It doesn’t mean He doesn’t want to bless us with the desires He’s placed in our heart, it means He has something better or maybe we aren’t ready for what that blessing entails.
+But the key to freedom is to let go of the things He asks us to let go of.
+It doesn’t mean He doesn’t want to bless us with the desires He’s placed in our heart.
+It means He has something better or maybe we aren’t ready for what that blessing entails.

 That’s the power of forgiveness, it can pull us from the depths of despair in one moment.